Decline in newspaper advertising weighs on Gannett results

-Higher broadcast, digital and subscription revenue could not offset newspaper advertising declines, which kept total revenue flat at $1.3 billion (846.0 million pounds), below analysts' average forecast of $1.33 billion, according to Thomson Reuters I/B/E/S.
+Higher broadcast, digital and subscription revenue could not offset newspaper advertising declines, which kept total revenue flat at $1.3 billion, below analysts' average forecast of $1.33 billion, according to Thomson Reuters I/B/E/S.

 "Everything was disappointing and not as expected," said Edward Atorino, an analyst with Benchmark Co.